Work, School, Life: How to keep your family sane at home during the Pandemic

 - Start your day with a group activity, such as eating breakfast together.

 - Better yet, cook breakfast together.
-This is an excellent time to both bond and help them understand math and science concepts they may be working on at school.
+This is an excellent time to bond and helps them understand math and science concepts they may be working on at school.

 - If your children are doing virtual school, help them establish and stick to their daily schedule.
 Even if your school has a login system, it may not hurt to take attendance yourself.
 A quick sticker chart is a great way for younger children to clarify and quantify days and times when they are supposed to be working on schoolwork.